 The Skyrail experience travels 7.5kms over Australia’s pristine tropical rainforests and is one of Cairn’s most popular attractions.
 Gliding just metres above the rainforest canopy, before descending through the layers and deep into the heart of the forest at each station, you really do experience the rainforest in a completely unique way.
 It was extremely overcast and cloudy when we set out on the Skyrail, so we felt like we were literally travelling into the clouds!

 At the top of the Skyrail sits Kuranda, quite literally the village in the rainforest!
-World famous for it’s markets, Kuranda has two market locations including the Original Markets and the Heritage Markets which are both open every day of the year.
+World famous for it’s markets, Kuranda has two market locations including the Original Markets and the Heritage Markets which are open from Wednesday to Sunday.
 Absolutely beautiful to walk around, the markets are positively bustling with tourists shopping, locals catching up and entertainers offering unique performances.
 Deep in the markets you will also find several different wildlife experiences.

 Kuranda Koala Gardens